Create a Slack Bot with TypeScript in 3 Steps

 Step 1: Initial Slack Bot Setup

-It’s assumed that you have Node.js installed on your computer.
+After successful installation you can go to the next step.
 Open your favorite editor and start a new project.
 Create a package.json file in there and paste:

 We need ts-node as we use TypeScript (hope you do it as well), and @slack/bolt—official Slack package to create bots.